vmware-tanzu/package-for-kpack/README.md

        -n default
     ```

-   > Note: Learn more about kpack secrets with the [kpack secret documentation](https://github.com/pivotal/kpack/blob/main/docs/secrets.mdd)
+   > Note: Learn more about kpack secrets with the [kpack secret documentation](https://github.com/pivotal/kpack/blob/main/docs/secrets.md)

 6. Create a kpack image resource

    An image resource is the specification for an OCI image that kpack should build and manage.

-   We will create a sample image resource that builds with the builder created in step five.
+   We will create a sample image resource that builds with the builder created in step #4.

    The example included here utilizes
    the [Spring Pet Clinic sample app](https://github.com/spring-projects/spring-petclinic).
 We encourage you to